rameshdavid/deoxys/README.md

 # Deoxys

+:warning: This package is in early development.

+---

 Deoxys is an flexible, adaptable and type-safe repository pattern implementation for Node.js.

 Deoxys encourages you to build your applications such that: